Hector839/Mayhem-3-Zero-Hour/Readme_Documentation.md

 - when you got at least 1 point of infamy the pirates will immediately be much less likely to attack you because they kind of see you as one of their own.
 The intensity of this protection slowly improves further with more and more infamy, but it will cap out at 80 infamy.
 And it can also never achieve full pirate immunity for your ships (only the Pirate Contract perk can do that).
 - infamy also increases the yield of the spaceweed Outpost perk by 50%.
 This bonus doubles if you have more than 50 infamy and triples at 100 infamy.
 - depending on your infamy the Nomads might send traders to buy your spaceweed.
 The amount they will buy at once depends on your infamy.
 This Spaceweed also boosts Nomad merc production.
+- infamy increases the risk that factions can ignore your Zone of Control over adjacent unknown sectors and claim them.
 - you gain infamy if you break a truce before it times out.
 - infamy also increases massively if you violate the global peace during a Xenon Crisis
 - you gain 1 infamy for destroying a neutral Trader.
 This doesn't have any other penalties anymore!
 Your relations with companies, Nomads, mercs and freelancers are always fixed at neutral and no faction will protect them.
 - killing neutral Traders can only raise your infamy up to 60.
 If you want more you need to become a mass murderer (go after refugee ships or Nomad TLs)
 - infamy gives you +1 merc recruitment sector range and +2 at 50 infamy
 - when a Xenon Crisis ends there will be a general amnesty and 90% of your infamy gets cleared for free.
 So you could start the game as a pirate kingdom with fully automated fleets to hunt innocent freighters and automated Looters to get their resources for your war machine, but a few days later after the amnesty you could switch and become mr. nice guy who will earn lots of bribe money from the Trade Union because of his now powerful military fleet.

 Refugee Ships (Humanitarian Aid Transporter)
 - lucky survivors from a station which got destroyed by the Terraformers.
 They have a TP which is cloaked & protected against the Pirates/Xenon (like neutral traders).